Table of Contents Show

 Millions of visitors trekked to these national parks to discover the wilderness of these landscapes, preserved and protected for future generations by the National Park Service.

 Bryce Canyon National Park is an ever-changing landscape of soaring pinnacles, bottomless chasms, lofty woodlands, and forests of stone.
 Despite its name, this wild panorama of sand, stone, and sky is not a canyon.

 Instead, it is a natural amphitheater formed about 16 million years ago by the movements of the earth’s crust.
 The park’s name comes from Mormon pioneer Ebenezer Bryce, who began ranching in 1870.

-The Bryce Canyon has multiple viewpoints which are easily accessible from the small towns near Bryce Canyon:
+The Bryce Canyon has multiple viewpoints that are easily accessible.

 - Spectacular view at black birch canyon